KevinCarlotto/htaccess-tools/README.md

-## Project Name
+# HTACCESS Tools

-Modification of .htaccess file for wordpress
+Modification and optimization of `.htaccess` configuration for WordPress websites.

-## Table of Contents
+## Overview

-    Usage
-    Contribution
-    License
+This project provides useful `.htaccess` rules to improve:

+- Website performance
+- Security
+- URL structure
+- Server behavior optimization

+⚠️ Always make a backup of your original `.htaccess` file before applying changes.

 ## Usage

-Important Make a copy of the .htaccess file

-The .htaccess file, also known as HyperText Access, is a configuration file on your server.
+The `.htaccess` file is a server configuration file used by Apache.

-The .htaccess file indicates everything that the user who visits your website can or cannot do.
-In addition, it configures the way the server behaves and how it optimizes the loading of the pages of your site or blog.

-To optimize the .htaccess it is only necessary to upload all the directives specified below to the file:

-Copy code and modify according to your need for change
+To apply optimizations:

+1. Locate your WordPress `.htaccess` file
+2. Create a backup
+3. Copy the provided rules into the file
+4. Save and test your website

 ## Contribution

-Used for educational purposes, contributions from the community are welcome.
+Used for educational and practical purposes.
+Contributions are welcome:
-Collaborators can contribute by reporting bugs, proposing improvements, and sending pull requests.

-    Fork this repository.
+- Fork the repository
-    Create a new branch: git checkout -b new-feature.
+- Create a new branch: `git checkout -b new-feature`
-    Make your changes and commit them: git commit -m 'Add new feature'.
-    Push your changes to the remote repository: git push origin new-feature.
+- Commit changes: `git commit -m "Add improvement"`
+- Push: `git push origin new-feature`
-    Send a pull request.
+- Open a pull request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for more details.

-© 2023 | KY C.O
+MIT License

+© 2026 Kevin Carlotto
+Founder @ ExoTechHub